benediktbwimmer/CSDSL/README.md

 ...
 ## Powerful Examples of CSDSLs in Action<a name="powerful-examples"></a>

 1. **Two-Step Software Application Building**: Using CSDSLs, we can streamline the software development process into two main steps.
-First, the user formulates their top-level goal and provides a DSL implementation.
-GPT-4 then translates the top-level goal into an instance of the agreed-upon CSDSL, which can be an iterative and possibly interactive process.
+First, the user formulates their top-level goal and either provides an initial CSDSL definition, or asks the LLM to craft one.
+The LLM then translates the top-level goal into an instance of the agreed-upon CSDSL, which can be an iterative and possibly interactive process.
 In the second step, the LLM takes the translated instructions with accurately defined context and perfect information density and abstraction level and uses them as input to generate a working program in a specific language.

 ```xml
         <!-- CSDSL for a simple web application -->